Tag: name

 ※Prayer※

 Jesus, the Name Above All Names, thank you for drawing us into your family.
-May we be of your name.
+May we be worthy of your name.
 Amen.

 • Trail Blaze